neondatabase/website/content/docs/functions/array_agg.md

 GROUP BY user_id;
 ```

-This query creates an array of the browsers used by each user, without duplicates, and ordered alphabetically.
+This query creates an array of the browsers used by each user, without duplicates and in alphabetical order.

 ```text
  user_id |  browsers_used